telmonteiro/AMATERASU/README.md

 ## How does AMATERASU work?

 AMATERASU computes the equivalent width (EW) of a spectral line in a normalization independent way, by using the 90th percentile of the flux in a given window as the continuum level.
-It computes the EW for an array of bandpasses, going from 0.1 $\AA$ up to a user defined width.
+It computes the EW for an array of bandpasses, going from 0.1 Å up to a user defined width.

 This way, the input includes the spectral line center, bandpass width and a window that includes both the line and some continuum.
 By default, the flux is interpolated inside the window, with a step similar to the original spectrum's step.